amguerrero/nodejs_aws_lambda_skeleton/README.md

 # Node.js AWS Lambda Skeleton

 ## Directory Structure
-This is a structure for a node.js was lambda project solution.
+This is a structure for a node.js AWS Lambda project solution.
 In this structure there are the following main directories:
 * main/
 * test/
 * grunt/